Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Central Michigan and its opponents have combined to score more than 57.5 points in three of seven games this season.
+- Central Michigan has combined with its opponents to score more than 57 points in four of seven games this season.

-- Northern Illinois has combined with its opponents to score more than 57.5 points in three of seven games this season.
+- Northern Illinois and its opponents have combined to score more than 57 points in three of seven games this season.

-- This game's total is the same as the 57.5 points per game average these two teams have combined to give up this year.
+- This contest's total is 0.5 points lower than the 57.5 these two squads combine to give up per game in 2021.

-- The Chippewas and their opponents score an average of 56.7 points per game, 0.8 fewer than Saturday's total.
+- Chippewas games have an average total of 56.7 points this season, 0.3 fewer than Saturday's over/under.

-- The 57.5 total in this game is 3.6 points above the 53.9 average total in Huskies games this season.
+- In 2021, games involving the Huskies have averaged a total of 53.9 points, 3.1 fewer than this game's set over/under.

 Central Michigan Stats and Trends

-- In Central Michigan's seven games this year, it has three wins against the spread.
+- Central Michigan has three wins against the spread in seven games this year.

 - The Chippewas have covered the spread once this season when favored by 5 points or more (in three chances).

-- Central Michigan is 2-3 against the spread and 3-2 overall when the team amasses more than 409.0 yards.
+- In games that Central Michigan picks up more than 409.0 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Chippewas have turned the ball over two more times (8 total) than the Huskies have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.